djeada/Vtk-Examples/notes/04_visualization_techniques.md

 * `vtkContourFilter` = general contouring tool
 * `vtkMarchingCubes` = classic, specialized workhorse for image/volume data

-**Do:** use MarchingCubes when you’re specifically working with volumetric image-like data and want that classic behavior.
+**Do** use MarchingCubes when you’re specifically working with volumetric image-like data and want that classic behavior.
-**Don’t:** skip post-processing, contours often benefit from smoothing, decimation, and normal generation depending on your use case.
+**Don’t** skip post-processing, contours often benefit from smoothing, decimation, and normal generation depending on your use case.

 #### Example: Creating a Contour